The 10 players to have played the most PL minutes without scoring

 6. Danny Simpson – 18,966 minutes

-Since making his Premier League debut for Manchester United 10 years ago, Simpson has made more than 200 appearances in the competition, also representing Blackburn, Newcastle, QPR and finally Leicester.
+After making his Premier League debut for Manchester United in 2007, Simpson made more than 200 appearances in the competition, also representing Blackburn, Newcastle, QPR and finally Leicester.

 He never experienced the buzz of scoring in England’s top flight, however, although he can boast a Premier League winner’s medal, more than can be said for Jamie Carragher, not that Simpson likes to remind the former Liverpool man…